An essential element to a lawsuit is called ripeness.

 Plaintiff cannot sue the Defendant in October, because the Defendant has not yet refused to buy the house and still has 2 months to buy the house.

 Thus, the case is not Ripe yet.

-The exception to the ripeness issue is if the Defendant has explicitly said they will not perform according to the contract, called anticipatory repudiation.
-However, I will speak more to that on
+An exception to the ripeness issue is if the Defendant has explicitly said they will not perform according to the contract.
+This is called anticipatory repudiation.
+However, I will speak more to

 Thank you for reading, my business is to protect your business!

 Watch the video above to learn more .

 to talk more about your business.
 Click